man-vu/Azure-Nail-Salon/README.md

 Install dependencies in each folder and run `npm start` to launch the service.

+All services share a single database schema located at `server/prisma/schema.prisma`.
+Run Prisma migrations or seeding from the `server` folder and each service will use the same tables via the generated client.

 The React frontend resolves API requests to these services using base URLs defined in `src/config.ts`.